-- impact on Annex I habitat (including loss or reduction in size percentage relative to the overall area of the habitat in the Natura site; impairment of function); - fragmentation of habitat or population (depending upon the duration or permanence); - disturbance (noise, light etc. distance from disturbance, duration of disturbance); - effect on species populations (direct or indirect damage to size, breeding patterns etc), and;
+- impact on Annex I habitat (including loss or reduction in size percentage relative to the overall area of the habitat in the Natura site; impairment of function); - fragmentation of habitat or population (depending upon the duration or permanence); - disturbance (noise, light etc. distance from disturbance, duration of disturbance);

-9 Translated from Publication of Dutch State Printers in book: 'Praktijkboek Habitattoets' , 2004 (F. Neumann en H. Woldendorp, SDU)
+9 Translated from Publication of Dutch State Printers in book: 'Praktijkboek Habitattoets', 2004 (F. Neumann en H. Woldendorp, SDU)